axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/dashboard/index.rst

 The dashboard itself is divided into three sections:

 #.
 At the left, manage quick links to the processes you use most often in your daily work.
 The
-   section Processes is described in `Process Favorites`_.
+   section **Processes** is described in `Process Favorites`_.

 #.
 In the center, you see the **Tasks** section.
 Here you see all the open tasks
    assigned to you, your organizational unit or your roles.
-These tasks require your personal attention.
+These tasks require your attention.
 The section is described in `Personal Tasks`_.

 #.
-At the right, you see the **Statistics** section.
-The charts in this
+On the right, you see the **Statistics** section.
+Its charts provide you with
-   section provide you with basic information on the performance of your cases and tasks.
+   basic information on the performance of your cases and tasks.
 This section is described in `Statistics`_.

 Process Favorites
 -----------------

-The  **Process favorites** you find in :guilabel:`Processes` on the left side of your dashboard.
-They allow you to conveniently access the processes you need most often in your daily work.
-Therefore, the process favorites are a key feature to enhance your |axon-ivy| Portal experience and increase your efficiency.
-To make full use of this feature the |axon-ivy| Portal offers you an easy way to configure the process favorites to your personal needs.
+The  **Process favorites** you find in **Processes** at the left.
+They allow you to quickly access the processes you need most often in your daily work.
+To make full use of this feature, the |axon-ivy| Portal offers you an easy way to configure the process favorites to your personal needs.

 |process-favorites|

 The process favorites are divided into two areas:

--  At the top you find the :guilabel:`User Favorites` which you need to configure before you can use them.
-You may add here processes as well as external links.
+-  At the top, you find the **User Favorites** which you need to configure before you can use them.
+You may add here processes and external links.

--  Below the User Favourites, you find the :guilabel:`Application Favorites`.
+-  Below the User Favourites, you find the **Application Favorites**.
 They are configured by your administrator.
 Therefore, you may use but not change them.

-To the right of the Processes header, you see a link :guilabel:`Show all processes`.
+To the right of the Processes header, you see a link ``Show all processes``.
-This quick link routes you to the **Full Process List** page of the
+This quick link routes you to the **Full Process List** page of the |axon-ivy|
-|axon-ivy| Portal.
+Portal.
 Please refer to :ref:`full-process-list` for detailed information.

-If there is a red warning icon on the right side of a process, it indicates that this process link has changed.
-Your process favorite will not work.
+If there is a red warning icon on the right side of a process, it indicates that this process has changed its status and thus, the does no longer work.

 |broken-link-process|